Zaneham/Olint/README.md

 ﻿# olint

-Think [clippy](https://doc.rust-lang.org/clippy/) for OCaml â€” which is only fair, given that Rust's original compiler was written in OCaml.
+Think [clippy](https://doc.rust-lang.org/clippy/) for OCaml which is only fair, given that Rust's original compiler was written in OCaml.
 We're simply returning the favour.